Clinton Power + Associates

 Solution: Practice physiological self-soothing

 To counteract stonewalling, take a time-out.
-Step away, take a break from the conversation for at least 20 minutes, and focus on self-soothing activities.
+Step away from the conversation for at least 20 minutes and focus on self-soothing activities.

-Self-soothing, such as listening to music, stretching out your muscles, or taking a shower, makes you feel calmer and relaxed so that you’re in a better headspace to re-engage and address the conflict.
+Self-soothing, such as listening to music, stretching your muscles, or taking a shower, can make you feel calmer and more relaxed, putting you in a better headspace to re-engage and address the conflict.

 Example: